design-tokens/community-group/CHARTER.md

 Community Group participants agree to make all contributions in the GitHub repo the group is using for the particular document.
 This may be in the form of a pull request (preferred), by raising an issue, or by adding a comment to an existing issue.

-All Github repositories attached to the Community Group must contain a copy of the [CONTRIBUTING](https://github.com/design-tokens/working-group/blob/master/CONTRIBUTING.md) and [LICENSE](https://github.com/design-tokens/working-group/blob/master/LICENSE.md) files.
+All GitHub repositories attached to the Community Group must contain a copy of the [CONTRIBUTING](https://github.com/design-tokens/community-group/blob/main/CONTRIBUTING.md) and [LICENSE](https://github.com/design-tokens/community-group/blob/main/LICENSE.md) files.

 ## Transparency